syncfusion-content/uwp-docs/uwp/Visual-Studio-Integration/NuGet-Packages.md

     nuget update -self
     ~~~

 2. Open the downloaded executable location in the command window.
-Run the following “update commands” to update the Syncfusion UWP NuGet packages.
+Run the following “update commands” to update the Syncfusion® UWP NuGet packages.

     ~~~
     #update all NuGet packages from config file